 How to Find and Assess the Company

-Ask your landlord, if you're moving into a rental, or the real estate agent who helped in purchasing your new home.
-Larger real estate companies have offices across the country and can usually give you a reference in another location.
+Ask your landlord, if you're moving into a rental or the real estate agent who helped in purchasing your new home.
+Larger real estate companies have offices across the country and can usually give you a reference to another location.

 No matter where the storage facility is located, preliminary information can be obtained over the phone.

 You can ask questions about size, cost, climate-control, and your ability to access your things when you need to.
 If you can conduct an in-person tour of the facilities, set-up an appointment with your top three companies.
 If this is not feasible, ask the company enough questions so you can make an informed decision.